-- Enforcement of Arbitration Agreement (Art.
+Enforcement of Arbitration Agreement (Art.
 14.1).
 The national court will dismiss a case brought before it if it finds that the parties' arbitration agreement is valid.
 The court will not order the case to be submitted to arbitration.
-Please see question 1.3 above. - Promotion of Settlement (Art.
+Please see question 1.3 above.

+Promotion of Settlement (Art.
 38.4).
 The Arbitration Act stipulates that the tribunal may attempt to settle the dispute.
 Generally speaking, Japanese practitioners, including arbitrators, prefer to settle the dispute rather than to make an arbitration award.
 This provision requires the parties' consent for the tribunal's attempt to settle, to avoid the situation that arbitrators place unnecessary pressure upon the parties for settling the case.
-Parties may withdraw their consent at any time until the settlement is reached. - Arbitrator's Fee (Art.
+Parties may withdraw their consent at any time until the settlement is reached.

+Arbitrator's Fee (Art.
 47).
 Unless otherwise agreed to by the parties, arbitrators can determine their own fees, while the UNCITRAL Model Law does not have such provisions.
-Since the fee schedules of arbitration institutions are usually applied to institutional arbitrations, in practice, this provision only applies to ad-hoc arbitration. - Deposit for Arbitration Costs (Art.
+Since the fee schedules of arbitration institutions are usually applied to institutional arbitrations, in practice, this provision only applies to ad-hoc arbitration.

+Deposit for Arbitration Costs (Art.
 48).
-Unless otherwise agreed to by the parties, arbitrators may order that the parties deposit an amount determined by the arbitral tribunal as the preliminary arbitration costs. - Consumer Dispute Exception (Supplementary Provision Art.
+Unless otherwise agreed to by the parties, arbitrators may order that the parties deposit an amount determined by the arbitral tribunal as the preliminary arbitration costs.

+Consumer Dispute Exception (Supplementary Provision Art.
 3).
 The Arbitration Act confers consumers a unilateral right to terminate the arbitration agreement entered between the consumer and a business entity.
-Arbitration proceedings may be proceeded if: i) the consumer is the claimant of the
+Arbitration proceedings may be carried on if:

+i) the consumer is the claimant of the arbitration; or ii) the consumer explicitly waives the right to discharge after the arbitral tribunal explains about the arbitration procedure to the consumer at an oral hearing.
-WWW.ICLG.CO.UK © Published and reproduced with kind permission by Global Legal Group Ltd, London